IGEL-Community/PSIGEL/Docs/Scripting-with-PSIGEL.md

 # remove the used websession
 $null = Remove-UMSAPICookie

+<#
-# timely after the execution of this script, a scheduled job "update on Shutdown" on a view for all devices with the comment "update" should start in the UMS.
+promptly after the execution of this script, a scheduled job "update on Shutdown" on a view for all devices with the comment "update" should start in the UMS.
+#>
 ```

 Output: